-The serotonin; a neurotransmitter is a brain chemical.
-Serotonin makes us feel good when it released in the brain.
+Serotonin, a neurotransmitter, is a brain chemical.
+Serotonin makes us feel good when it is released into the brain.
 Serotonin is found in the gastrointestinal tract too.
 Magnesium participates in serotonin production.
-When magnesium is deficient, we depressed.
+When magnesium is deficient, we are depressed.

-Since World War II the depression doubled.
+Since World War II, the depression has doubled.
 Some psychiatric drugs used by people are enormous.

 The Magnesium Miracle

 Cell metabolism requires magnesium.
-DNA, RNA synthesis, cell growth and reproduction depends on magnesium.
+DNA, RNA synthesis, cell growth, and reproduction depend on magnesium.

 Depressed?
 Take Magnesium

-Clinical trials shows that magnesium deficiency can trigger anxiety and depression.
-People can have symptoms such as apathy, confusion, nervousness, dizziness, impaired breathing, rapid pulse, chest pain, palpitations and more of them.
+Clinical trials show that magnesium deficiency can trigger anxiety and depression.
+People can have symptoms such as apathy, confusion, nervousness, dizziness, impaired breathing, rapid pulse, chest pain, palpitations, etc.

-According to Carolyn Dean M.D, N.D, the study in the Archives of General Psychiatry pointed out that the depression doubled in women from 1970 to 1992.
-The usage of psychiatric drugs become high.
+According to Carolyn Dean M.D, N.D, the Archives of General Psychiatry study pointed out that depression doubled in women from 1970 to 1992.
+The usage of psychiatric drugs has become high.

 Anxiety and depression are often nutrient-deficiency diseases and chemical sensitivities, certainly not drug-deficiency diseases.